reyes-espana/grim-repo/README.md

+### **6th - SECURITY MISCONFIGURATION**

-**6th** - **SECURITY MISCONFIGURATION**  is a result of shifts into highly configurable software.
+This is a result of shifts into highly configurable software.

 A repeatable hardening process, a segmented application architecture, and the removal of unnecessary features help prevent this vulnerability.

-**7th** - **IDENTIFICATION AND AUTHENTICATION FAILURES** Involves confirmation of the user's identity, authentication, and session management are critical to protecting against authentication-related attacks.
+### **7th - IDENTIFICATION AND AUTHENTICATION FAILURES**

+Involves confirmation of the user's identity, authentication, and session management are critical to protecting against authentication-related attacks.

  So Things like Multi-Factor Authentication, weak password checks, and hardened pathways (registration, credential recovery, and API) help to protect against this vulnerability.

-**8th** - **SOFTWARE AND DATA INTEGRITY FAILURES** is another new category that now encompasses Insecure Deserialization and relates to code and infrastructure that does not protect against integrity violations.
+## **8th - SOFTWARE AND DATA INTEGRITY FAILURES**
+This is another new category that now encompasses Insecure Deserialization and relates to code and infrastructure that does not protect against integrity violations.

 For **EXAMPLE:** many applications now include auto-update functionality, where updates are downloaded without sufficient integrity verification and applied to the previously trusted application.